MaartenGr/BERTopic/README.md

 | Load model    |  `BERTopic.load("my_model")` |
 | Get parameters |  `.get_params()` |

-For an overview of extensions to and variations of BERTopic, such as topics over time:
+### Variations
+There are many different use cases in which topic modeling can be used.
+As such, a number of variations of BERTopic have been developed such that one package can be used across across many use cases:

 | Method | Code  |
 |-----------------------|---|